Glitchr/IDMS-Audit-VIN-Validator/README.md

 ## License

-Audit IDMS Scrapper is licensed under the MIT License.
+Audit IDMS VIN Validator is licensed under the MIT License.
 See  [LICENSE](https://github.com/Glitchr/audit_idms_vin_validator/blob/main/LICENSE) for more details.

 ## Contributing

-Audit IDMS Scrapper is an open source project and contributions are welcome.
+Audit IDMS VIN Validator is an open source project and contributions are welcome.
 If you want to contribute, please follow these steps:

 1. Fork this repository on GitHub.
 2. Clone your forked repository on your local machine.